-Huijie took over the operation of Beijing Hikes from her sister in 2003, and has since expanded it immensely.
+Huijie took over the operation of Beijing Hikers from her sister in 2003, and has since expanded it immensely.
 For quite a while she was running everything by herself – handling reservations in between leading three hikes a week, planning and scouting all the hikes, learning English at the same time, the whole lot.

 This was quite a change from her original career plan.
 After getting top scores from the Art and Design Academy of Qinghua University, specialising in fine art and photography, she’d started work as a 3D designer.